forkmsrini/testsite2/about/index.md

 ### Research Interest

 I'm inquisitive about the working of our brain and would like to build applications using artificial inetelligence that mimic the nous.
 I'm particularly interested **Machine Learning** with appplication in Computer Vision and Game theory (yet to explore).
 Theoretical aspects of Statistics like probability modelling intrigue me.

+### Other Interest

+I'm an ardent classical music (the Indian flavour) follower.
+Maharajapuram Santhanam is my favorite artist.